Reporting requirement for most dental practice owners under Corporate Transparency Act

 Dentist in operatory

-Jan.
-23, 2024: Owners of dental practices and other small businesses with fewer than 20 employees are newly required to report their ownership information to the U.S. Department of the Treasury’s Financial Crimes Enforcement Network in compliance with the federal Corporate Transparency Act.
-The purpose of the bipartisan act, enacted with bipartisan support in 2021, is to curb illicit finance, such as money laundering, drug trafficking and corruption.
+The latest action means that owners of dental practices and other small businesses with fewer than 20 employees are required to report their beneficial ownership information to the U.S. Department of the Treasury’s Financial Crimes Enforcement Network in compliance with the act.
+Sole proprietors are exempt from the reporting requirement, and some companies qualified for filing extensions.

 Sole proprietors are not required to comply with the Corporate Transparency Act.
 Certain other entities, including government authorities, banks and public utilities, are exempt from the act’s reporting requirements.